oddlama/embedded-devices/embedded-devices/README.md

     /// The interface to communicate with the device
     interface: I,
 }

+pub trait MyDeviceRegister {}
 ```

 The register interface `I` can be anything that implements the corresponding
-trait from `embedded-registers` - which requires that the interface exposes
+trait from `embedded-interfaces` - which requires that the interface exposes
 `read_register` and `write_register` functions.
 These function will later be
 used to actually read or write a specific register.
 But before we can do that,
 we still need to add a constructor to our device.